S-CW/Runner/ReadMe.md

 2. Press **M** ingame to mute/unmute

 ## Variable
-1. **spawn_rate_type**, a list of monster type that control the spawn rate of monster type.
-As of now only two monster type is available: bird, snail
+1. **spawn_rate_type**: A list of monster type that control the spawn rate of monster type.
+As of now only two monster type is available: bird, snail.
 **Usage**
 `
     ['fly', 'snail', 'snail', 'snail']
 `
+2. **Obstacle.acceleration**: Control the acceleration speed of obstacle over time.

 ## Future development
 Here are some planned enhancements for future development: